 The EGR valve is a key component of exhaust gas recirculation.
 It meters the quantity of exhaust gas that is returned.
-EGR valves come in various designs and models such as pneumatic, electrical, for petrol or diesel applications, or with connections for cooling.
+EGR valves come in various designs and models such as pneumatic, electrical, petrol or diesel applications, or with connections for cooling.

 Regulating throttles are used in the intake air system in diesel vehicles.
 They generate the pressure difference required between the exhaust gas side and intake side to achieve the necessary high exhaust gas recirculation rates.

-Air mass sensors are required in diesel engines to regulate the exhaust gas recirculation.
-With their help, the mass of the recirculated exhaust gas is calculated indirectly using the reduction of intake air.
+Air mass sensors are required in diesel engines to regulate exhaust gas recirculation.
+With their help, the mass of the recirculated exhaust gas is calculated indirectly using the reduction of the intake air.

 How Do I Know If My EGR Valve is Working?